speechaas/asterisk/README.md

 The TTS engine will speak either plain text or SSML.

+We also provide a stand-alone executable, tts, which is a bundle of the Perl interpreter, libraries and the script.
+This can be invoked for testing with:
+`./tts "Hello" en-GB male debug`

 ASR
 ===

-To install, download asr.pl and install in /var/lib/asterisk/agi-bin, and copy you API key into the script in the same way as for the TTS script above.
+To install, download asr.pl and install in /var/lib/asterisk/agi-bin, and configure /etc/speechaas.conf in the same way as above.

+Alternatively, there is again a stand-alone executable, build in the same way, called asr.

 extensions-asr.conf provides a simple test of the TTS and ASR services.
 ASR requests require a grammar, and there's a simple grammar use by this test in test.grxml